Lylio/cv.lyle.app/src/data/introduction.md

 **Clean Code** (Martin, 2008) is at the core of my ethos: a neat-and-tidy codebase makes me *happy*.
 I'm a fan of sensible naming conventions for variables, classes and methods.
 I like **clear** and **inclusive** documentation.
-Software Development isn't achieved in isolation; technical success is the result of complex collaboration and communication in which dialogue, thoughts and fears can flow freely without judgement.
 <br /><br />

 **In summary**: I like a well-oiled machine that's free of **palaver** or **pain**.